- What are the benefits of applying to SDSU's College of Nursing?

 The accelerated nursing programs in Rapid City, Sioux Falls and Aberdeen are South Dakota State University programs.
 They are just conducted at our distance sites.
 Graduates of these programs will receive their degree from SDSU but will complete their coursework and clinical in and around Rapid City, Sioux Falls or Aberdeen.

 - Where are the classes held?

 Classes in Aberdeen meet on the campus of Northern State University.
-Classes in Rapid City meet at the Monument Health Sciences Building, and classes in Sioux Falls meet on the campus of Southeast Technical Institute in the Terrance Sullivan Health Science Center, part of the Community College for Sioux Falls.
+Classes in Rapid City meet at Black Hills State University – Rapid City campus, and classes in Sioux Falls meet on the campus of Southeast Technical Institute in the Terrance Sullivan Health Science Center, part of the Community College for Sioux Falls.

 - How long does it take to earn a Bachelor of Science in Nursing (B.S.N.)?